 The platform is known for its user-friendly interface, competitive fees, and comprehensive research tools.
 AJ Bell offers access to a diverse range of ETFs from leading providers, making it a popular choice for investors looking to diversify their portfolios.

 The biggest concern about AJ Bell is its fees.
 Its management fees are 0.25%, which can add up.
-On top of that its trading fees for shares and ETFs start at £5 a trade, though they drop down to £3.50 per trade if you had 10 or more trades in the prior month.
+Additionally, its trading fees for shares and ETFs start at £5 per trade, but drop to £3.50 per trade if you have 10 or more trades in the prior month.

-Its simplified Dodl account has lower management charges at $0.15, no commissions on trades and pays interest of 5.09% AER on uninvested funds in your account.
+Its simplified Dodl account has lower management charges at $0.15, no commissions on trades, and pays interest of 4.06% AER on uninvested funds in your account, compared to just 1% for its Dealing account.
 However, its investment selections are more limited.

-The platform puts an emphasis on ETFs, including a list of AJ Bell favourite funds and a screener that can be used to sort its ETFs, which is important because it offers more than 3,700 ETFs in the AJ Bell Dealing account.
+The platform places an emphasis on ETFs, featuring a list of AJ Bell’s favourite funds and a screener that allows users to sort its ETFs.
+This is particularly important, as it offers more than 3,500 ETFs within the AJ Bell Dealing account.

 Pros